 RDM supports a culture that is inclusive and supportive of all members, including those with caring responsibilities and those who work flexibly for other reasons.
 We are proud to be a family friendly department, and are committed to creating a working environment that offers opportunities for working parents/carers to achieve their professional goals and develop their careers without having a detrimental effect on family life.
 To support this, we have a range of family friendly policies and practices including maternity, paternity and adoption leave, shared parental leave and unpaid parental leave, flexible/part-time working and scheduling meetings within core hours (9.30am - 2.30pm).
 Many of our staff work flexibly, with arrangements managed informally or formally.
 The University of Oxford is a member of the Athena Swan Charter and holds an institutional Silver Athena Swan award.
-RDM also holds a departmental Silver Athena Swan award in recognition of our efforts to introduce organisational and cultural practices that promote gender equality to create a better working environment.
+The Department of RDM holds a silver Athena Swan award to recognise advancement of gender equality: representation, progression and success for all.